Bridging the Divide—Settling Disputes in Southeast Wisconsin

 When it is done right, mediation helps people negotiate intelligently and find their own solutions to legal or business disputes involving—

-A mediator helps participants explore all of their options, including resolutions that are not available in court.
+An independent, certified mediator helps participants explore all of their options, including resolutions that are not available in court.
 Litigation and arbitration are win-lose propositions.
 In mediation, participants can search for win-win outcomes.
 Disputes can be resolved through mediation at any time before or after litigation or arbitration is commenced.

 Arbitration may be your best option when your primary concerns are: